awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

   + Amazon Linux 2 \(any version\)
   + Ubuntu 16\.04 or later
 + If you configured the `AuthorizedKeysCommand` and `AuthorizedKeysCommandUser` settings for SSH authentication, the EC2 Instance Connect installation will not update them\.
 As a result, you cannot use Instance Connect\.
-+ EC2 Instance Connect works only with Instance Metadata Service Version 1\.
-If you configure the instance metadata service to require Instance Metadata Service Version 2, you can't use EC2 Instance Connect\.
-For more information, see [Configuring the Instance Metadata Service](configuring-instance-metadata-service.md)\.

 **Prerequisites**
 + **Verify the general prerequisites for connecting to your instance using SSH\.**